MatrixSpock/NoteKeeper/README.md

 ## Prerequisites 🍪

-You should have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed on your PC.
+You should have [Android Studio](https://developer.android.com/studio) and [Git](https://git-scm.com/) installed on your PC.
 You should also own a GitHub account.

 ## Setup And Deployment 🔧